Bluetooth gateway

 Note that you can find apps to simulate beacons and do some tests like Beacon simulator (opens new window)

-iOS version >=10 devices advertise without an extra app MAC address, nevertheless this address changes randomly (opens new window) and cannot be used for presence detection.
-You must install an app to advertise a fixed MAC address.
+Apple iOS version >=10 devices advertise without an extra MAC address app, nevertheless this address changes randomly (opens new window) and can currently only be used with Theengs Gateway (opens new window) and its Identity MAC Address and Identity Resolving Key (opens new window) feature.

 The presenceawaytimer